gloryman/Puzzle15/README.md

 As dependencies used Lombok library.
 You should be ready to install `Lombok` plugin and enable `Annotation Processing` option in case you import Project into Intellij Idea IDE.

 The current version contains only console implementation of the game.
-Entry point main class at puzzle15.console.App contains a static main method.
+Entry point main class at `puzzle15.console.App` contains a static main method.
-Main method read user command-line arguments or default values using `picocli` lib.
-After initial process executes `ConsoleLoop.run()`.
+Main method reads user command-line arguments or default values using `picocli` lib.
+After initial process `ConsoleLoop.run()` will be executed.
 At this point will be initialized all primary orchestration.
 And Pzzle15 `Game` logic will be called with input events.

 `jansi` library used for board render to support various platforms.
 Game must be playable on windows as well.

 # Control keys.
 * Q / double ESC- quit
 * w,a,s,d - cursor movements
 * VI movement keys keys - alternative cursor movement

+(For a multiplatform purpose, I had a problem to use arrow keys.)

 # Build Project: